-Welcome future CU parents, this page is dedicated to the parents and family members of future Carleton students!
+This page is dedicated to the parents and family members of future Carleton students.
 Here you will find information to support your student as they make the transition to university.

-Learn about our academic programs and the dynamic learning opportunities, including co-op and work experience, available at Carleton.
+Learn about our academic programs and the dynamic learning opportunities available at Carleton.

 Find out more about residence, including information about the meal plans, costs and fees, residence life and the residence buildings.